Are you paying rent to your landlord, or you are the landlord?

 What is All-Peril or All-Risk in home insurance?

 "All Perils" policy is broader because it will cover losses on everything except exclusions on the policy.
 It is another particular form of coverage and is the most inclusive.
 The difference with "named peril" policies is that most insurers will protect losses unless expressly excluded.
 Insured will be covered on a peril, not on the exclusion lists.
 Unfortunately, if something happens to your place of residence and the incidents are listed on the exclusions list such as below, it will not provide coverage.
-Exclusions list of policy coverage:
+Common exclusions list of policy coverage see above

 So, in short,